bibbycodes/ft-infra-tech-test-robert-griffith/README.md

 #### Account Class

 Initially, the Account class was made up of 4 functions: `deposit`, `withdraw`, `add_transaction` and `sufficient_funds`.
 I noticed that the deposit and withdraw functions were very similar.
 As a result, I decided to merge them into the add_transaction class.
 This made the code DRY and easier to maintain.
-The input is validated using the Validate Class.
+I also decided that sufficient_funds belonged in the Validate class.
+What we are left with is a class with two functions.
+One that adds a transaction, and another to handle the amount being transacted when a withdrawal is made.

 ```python
 class Account: